loader image

 Matrimony

-Matthew 19:4-6 ”Jesus said in reply, ‘Have you not read from the beginning the Creator made them male and female and said, For this reason, a man shall leave his father and mother and be joined to his wife and the two shall become one flesh?
+”Jesus said in reply, ‘Have you not read from the beginning the Creator made them male and female and said, For this reason, a man shall leave his father and mother and be joined to his wife and the two shall become one flesh?
 So they are no longer two, but one flesh.
 Therefore what God has joined together, no human being must separate.’”

-What Pope Francis Says About the Sacraments
+What Pope Francis Says about the Sacraments

 Baptism